 We had a young, talented man, Kaye Lawrence, who showed us how to do it and a few students were following

 A few weeks ago we started with just a few mushrooms.
 They grew very well, so now we are constantly

 expanding and planting more and more mushrooms.
-Some are sold in Supermarkets, which helps the school
+Some are sold to restaurants and in Supermarkets, which